| Bijou Tip Moth GEOMETRINAE, GEOMETRIDAE, GEOMETROIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 which are found throughout the Adelaide Hills, covering an estimated 20 million hectares of land, including valuable pasture.

-The species is now found in
+The species may now be found in

 Further reading :